 Third Party Liability

-Chicago Third-Party Liability Attorney
+Chicago Third-Party Liability Insurance Claims Assistance

-Helping Clients Navigate Insurance Company Disputes
+Navigate Insurance Company Disputes with Our Help

 Individuals and organizations purchase third-party liability insurance to protect against the possibility that they could at some point be sued by another individual or organization in the future.
 The policy is intended to defend and indemnify the insured and facilitate, if appropriate, compensation for the victim.
 Unfortunately, insurance companies will sometimes refuse to honor the terms of their third-party liability policies and consequently leave their insureds in vulnerable positions.